 Full Description

-This work critically examines Noam Chomsky's widely accepted ontological assumptions—now referred to as "biolinguistics"—and demonstrates that they are internally inconsistent.
-Notably, Chomsky himself has, at least once, acknowledged this issue.
+This work examines Noam Chomsky's widely accepted ontological assumptions, now referred to as "biolinguistics"—and demonstrates that they are internally inconsistent.
+Notably, it is shown that Chomsky himself has at least once admitted this flaw.

-Finally, we scrutinize Chomsky's frequent assertion that "there is essentially only one language on Earth," revealing it to be more rhetorical than substantive.
+Finally, the work scrutinizes Chomsky's frequent assertion that "there is essentially only one language spoken on Earth," revealing it to have no actual substance.

-By exposing these foundational flaws, this work calls for a reassessment of key aspects of Chomskyan linguistics.
+The exposition of these flaws calls for a reassessment of fundamental aspects of generative linguistics.

 Contents